-The water temperature is a key factor for the conditions in surface waters.
-It is one of the most important regulators of life processes in aquatic ecosystems.
-It influences all metabolic processes, the period, progression and rate of growth and the composition of biocoenoses.
-Preferences for and tolerances of specific temperature ranges restrict some species to certain sections of rivers.
+Water temperature is a key factor for the conditions in surface waters.
+It influences all metabolic processes, growth and the composition of biocoenoses.
 If the temperature limits for a given species are exceeded, the species will be unable to survive if it has no means of escaping to cooler waters.

 The FOEN has collected water temperature data since 1963 at a selected set of watercourse measuring points operated by the hydrometric network of the Confederation.
 Earlier data derive from measurements conducted by the International Commission for the Protection of the Rhine ICPR.
-In response to the development of temperatures since the late 1980s, the FOEN network was expanded substantially from 2001 onwards, to include measuring points on smaller bodies of water with a minimum of human interference.
+In response to the development of temperatures since the late 1980s, the FOEN network was expanded substantially from 2001 onwards, to include measuring points on smaller bodies of water almost unaffected by human interference.
 All the measurement sites are equipped with thermographs and data loggers.
-The latest data can be viewed on the internet or obtained as a text message on a mobile phone.
-The temperature data are published regularly in the Hydrological Yearbook.